JohanPeraldi/birthday-card-template/README.md

 ---

-## 🥳 License
+## © License

-MIT — free for personal and commercial use.
+MIT © Johan Peraldi — Free for personal and commercial use.

 ---